mcherm/TeachChildrenToSave/src/main/README.txt

 configuration named "prod-config".

 I imported the newly build .war file.
 I kept the scaling to single instance.
-I am not sure whatthe environment name should be.
+I am not sure what the environment name should be.
 I'm going to try "teachkidstosavedayde" ('kids' because 'children' is too long).

 I am not creating an RDS DB instance with it (that's separately created).
 I am